syronz/omega/README.md

 - [ ] if types.Resource not used in core it should moved to the base domain, in the future I decide about that
 - [x] apilogger should be moved to other place
 - [ ] implement refresh token
-- [ ] common method for repo based on inheritence
+- [ ] common method for repo based on inheritance

 # Requesed RMS part
 1. inventory import should lock the price for agent